chaining-mcp-server

 node dist/index.js

-Integration with Sequential Thinking MCP
+Sequential Thinking MCP Integration

-This server is designed to work seamlessly with the sequential thinking MCP server.
-When both are available, the chaining server can:
+When the sequential thinking MCP server is available, the chaining server can:

 1. Use sequential thinking to analyze complex problems